tslocke/hobocookbook/tutorials/agility.markdown

     has_many :users, :through => :task_assignments, :accessible => true
 {.ruby}

 Without that declaration, the permission system was reporting that this association was not editable.
-Now that the association is "accessible", the permission system will check for create and destroy permission on the join model `TaskAssignments`.
+Now that the association is "accessible", the permission system will check for create and destroy permission on the join model `TaskAssignment`.
 As long as the current user has those permissions, the task edit page should now include a nice javascript powered control for assigning users in the edit-task page.

 # Part 4 -- Customising views

 It's pretty surprising how far you can get without even touching the view layer.
 That's the way we like to work with Hobo - get the models and controllers right and the view will probably get close to what you want.
 From there you can override just those parts of the view that you need to.

 We do that using the DRYML template language which is part of Hobo.
 DRYML is tag based -- it allows you to define and use your own tags right alongside the regular HTML tags.
 Tags are like helpers, but a lot more powerful.
-DRYML is quite different to other tag-based template languages, thanks to features like the implicit context and nestable parameters.
-DRYML is also an extension of ERB so you can still use the ERB syntax you're familiar with from Rails.
+DRYML is quite unlike other tag-based template languages, thanks to features like the implicit context and nestable parameters.
+However, DRYML is also an extension of ERB so you can still use the ERB syntax you're familiar with from Rails.

 DRYML is probably the single best part of Hobo.
 It's very good at high-level re-use because it allows you to make very focussed changes if a given piece of pre-packaged HTML is not *quite* what you want.